SATURDAY ASSOCIATES 2022/23

 What is MTB Associates?

-Our programme focusses on enhancing balletic technique, whilst also providing an environment for students to develop their artistic performance levels and confidence during repertoire and creative classes.
+Our programme focusses on enhancing balletic technique, whilst also providing an environment for students to develop their musicality, artistic performance levels and confidence during repertoire and creative classes.

 Throughout the course students will work with a diverse variety of teachers and choreographers, all of whom have worked, or are currently working, within renowned ballet and performing arts companies around the world.